This BLT sandwich recipe is made with crispy bacon, fresh lettuce and tomato, and topped with a homemade garlic lemon basil mayo for a twist!

 - Slow Cooker BBQ Chicken Sandwich

-What Type Of Bread Is Best For This Sandwich?
+What Type Of Bread Is Best?

 Like all good sandwiches this BLT is messy and a little hard to eat.
 A good sandwich is not a dainty thing.
 Some of the best sandwiches I've ever had probably should have come with a bib.

-This recipe is gluten free and I find that a hearty gluten free sandwich bread works great.
 If gluten is not an issue for you any variety of hearty sandwich bread like sourdough, Texas Toast, or white bread is perfect.

-You can also go the low-carb route with this recipe by chopping all the ingredients into pieces and adding them to a gluten free low-carb wrap.
+You can also go the low carb route with this recipe by chopping all the ingredients into pieces and adding them to a gluten free low carb wrap.

 What To Serve With A BLT Sandwich